Getting Started with NVIDIA NeMo RL + LLM

 - DPO: Your Language Model is Secretly a Reward Model - Start here, simplest method

-- DeepSeekMath (introduces GRPO) - Group-relative optimization, efficient
+- DeepSeekMath (introduces GRPO) - Group-relative optimization, effective

 - PPO: Proximal Policy Optimization - The classic (if you have time)